Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Netflix gets its AWS billing data through the AWS Cost and Usage Report, like everyone else.
 You might know that the data can be tough to derive meaningful business insights from whether you consume it via S3 or CSV.
 It is even more challenging for decision-makers who are not data scientists.

 That is where Netflix’s efficiency dashboard comes in.
-It relays costs across all its platforms, even breaking down data flow into sensible business insights.
+It relays costs across all its platforms, breaking down data flow into sensible business insights.

 From there, decision-makers can tell where their cloud spend is going.

 You would need a better cost visibility solution to associate specific costs to a particular team, product, service, or department.
-That way, you would determine how much it costs to build and run various elements of your business.
+That way, you would determine how much it costs to build and run various elements of your business — or the cost of supporting a specific customer or group of customers.
+All without needing to employ teams of sophisticated data scientists and engineers at Netflix’s scale.

 With real-time intelligence, you can put engineering in control of cloud costs.
 They can monitor and measure your unit metrics and COGS on AWS to grow your margins.